Topi-ab/linkruncca/doc/linkruncca/linkruncca.md

 - datavalid_out => output valid telling if box_out is valid during current clock cycle
 - box_out => collected statistics objects

+### User statistics

+vhdl_linkruncca_pkg.vhdl describes the user defined statistics.
+User needs to define

+**linkruncca_collect_t**

+This data structure collects information on per pixel basis.
+Everything which is to be collected to statistics, needs to be presented here as information for _this pixel_.

+**linkruncca_feature_t**

+This is the information collection data structure.
+This record holds all variables which are to be accumulated over single object in the image.

+**linkruncca_feature_empty_val**

+This function needs to return feature statistics which is empty (zero pixels accumulated to it).
+E.g. bounding box x_min value set to the highest possible number and x_max set to the smallest possible numer.

+**linkruncca_feature_collect**

+This function converts single pixel information (parameter a) to a feature statistics.

+**linkruncca_feature_merge**

+This function merges two statistics together and returns a single statistics.